Romeo-ResponsibleConstruction/OCR/readme.md

 $$\text{Pr}_I, D, R(i, d, r) = \text{Pr}_I(i) \times \text{Pr}_D(d) \times \text{Pr}_R(r)$$

-We further make the assumption that the probability of an insertion, deletion, or replacement is independent of the character $x$.
+We further make the assumption that the probability of an insertion, deletion, or replacement is independent of the character $x$, and any inserted/replaced characters.

 We make use the following probability models to model each different type of noise, where $\text{Po}$ refers to the Poisson distribution.
 $$I \sim \text{Po}(\lambda_1)$$